 I can help clients move from healing to development, and my role transforms from counsellor to coach.
 The many years I spent in difficult schools, as a teacher and as a leader, helped me to appreciate the relationship between mental well-being and the learning of simple yet powerful skills.
 On a personal level, I’ve always been committed to experiencing the best education and training available.

 As a teacher, I obtained a number of higher University Degrees, including a Doctorate in Education Leadership.
-As a Registered counsellor and psychotherapist, I trained at the Institute of Psychosynthesis (organisational member of the UK Council for Psychotherapy) in London.
+As a Registered counsellor and therapist, I trained at the Institute of Psychosynthesis (organisational member of the UK Council for Psychotherapy) in London.
 I am a Registered Member of BACP (British Association for Counselling & Psychotherapy) and APP (Association of Psychospiritual Practitioners) confirming my role as a personal guide.
-I keep myself up-to-date professionally and donate my time to a local hospital and mental health charity on a regular basis.
+I keep myself up-to-date professionally, through attending training courses and engagement with the highest possible levels of supervision, and donate my time to a local hospital on a regular basis.

 Dr G S Wilson PhD Registered Member MBACP